 If you’re attending a destination wedding, you may be worried that the wedding could be called off.
 As standard travel insurance policies won’t cover this type of cancellation, you should consider Cancel For Any Reason coverage.
 This is a time-sensitive benefit that can be more expensive, however, it gives you the freedom to cancel your trip and get up to 75% of your trip costs back without having to provide a reason for not going on the trip.
 This type of policy requires you to insure all of your trip costs and cancel at least 2-3 days before you’re scheduled to leave for your trip.

 Traveling with Gifts or Wedding Rings

 Destination wedding guests may be traveling with gifts while the bride and groom are likely bringing their new wedding bands.
-Travel insurance can cover lost baggage or stolen items but the coverage is often limited, with a cap on the amount that you can get back on an item.
+Travel insurance can cover lost baggage or stolen items but the coverage is often limited.
 Expensive gifts, jewelry, and electronics are often excluded from coverage.
-Squaremouth recommends insuring expensive items valued above $1,000 through other sources, such as homeowner’s insurance or the credit card that was used to purchase the item.
+Squaremouth recommends insuring items valued above $1,000 through other sources, like homeowner’s insurance or the credit card used to purchase.

 A Group Policy for Everyone on the Guest List

 Group travel insurance is for groups of 10 or more and can be more economical and convenient for large parties traveling to a destination wedding.
 Group policies are similar to single trip policies and offer similar benefits, however, single trip policies usually have more options, upgrades and can often provide better coverage if you have specific needs or preferences.
 Travelers on group policies need to have similar travel dates to be included in the policy.